 Pressing the CPU-reset key causes all CPU control triggers to be reset, forces the CPU into the stopped state, and activates the check-reset function.
 The CPU-reset key is active in all CPU states.

-CRT Intensity
+CRT Brightness

-Two intensity control potentiometers are on panel A5 of the system control panel to provide for adjusting the CRT display for best viewing.
+The brightness control on panel A1 provides for adjusting the CRT display for best viewing.

 CRT Mode Select